Stacktape

 Multi-Container workloads

-• Container workload is a computing resource - it runs your code.
-Unlike functions and batch jobs, container workloads run continuously and scale based on the CPU and RAM usage.
+A multi-container workload is a compute resource that runs one or more containers continuously.
+Unlike functions and batch jobs, which are event-driven, container workloads are designed for long-running applications and scale based on CPU and memory usage.

 Under the hood